 Upon completion of all applicable testing, screening and the interview process, the Department Director shall recommend to the City Administrator or designee the most qualified applicant to fill the existing vacancy.
-Upon approval by the City Administrator or designee, the Department Director shall proceed with an offer of employment.
+Upon approval the Department Director shall proceed with an offer of employment.